ether-camp/public/reputation.md

 Hack.ether.camp doesn't wants to take these deposits once and forever.
 It can be easily withdrawed at any moment.
 But to prevent manipulations with different accounts, every deposit value should be on a particular account at least for *48 hours* to activate it's functions.

 #### Attacks using deposit
-As been shown above, it's always more profitable to use deposit as a boost for your main account, except the case when some maleficient user already has a control over at least 2 accounts with *voter* status and he doesn't wants to produce a content anymore.
+As been shown above, it's always more profitable to use deposit as a boost for your main account, except the case when some maleficient user already has a control over at least 2 accounts with *voter* status and he doesn't want to produce content anymore.
 If the user with deposit tries to get the rewards for good voting, he will receive for the upvote in the case where he is the first upvoter:
 ```
 1000 HKG deposit => (2 voters) * (10 karma) * 3 == 60